 Most of the folks that come to us looking for a construction management software are already familiar with the headaches that accompany a disjointed process.
-They know all-too-well the common pitfalls- lack of transparency, double entry, and (what feels like) endless delays… to name a few.
-Yeah, these can easily be taken care of with a good construction software.
+They know all too well the common pitfalls—lack of transparency, double entry, and (what feels like) endless delays… to name a few.
+Yes, these can easily be taken care of with a good construction software.

 It’s true.
 A construction program can certainly get the job done with a patchwork of alternative software.
 We can tell you with a hefty amount of confidence that same program likely has a trajectory much like that of a deflated football.
 Maybe even worse.

-An construction management software can standardize uniform processes across your entire program.
-Doing that will help you hit closer to the bulls-eye and help everyone’s head hit the pillow a little easier at night.
+A construction management software can standardize uniform processes across your entire program.
+Doing that will help you hit closer to the bullseye and help everyone’s head hit the pillow a little easier at night.

 1. Roles and Approvals

 Some owners even believe that they have more control in a traditional model.
 “They’ll only have access to the files we email them.
 Nothing to worry about.”
 We all know how that goes.
 Files get lost or they didn’t ‘receive’ them.
-All this just leading to more delays and headache.
+All this just leads to more delays and headaches.

 What’s even better is that you only need to configure ‘user types’ once.
 From there, it’s plug and play.
-If there’s a one-off user that needs custom access rights, no problem.
+If there’s a one-off user who needs custom access rights, it’s no problem.
 Even though all roles have been standardized, good construction management software is flexible enough to make exceptions.

 2. Document Management

 Those uniform user roles also allow you to have a standard procedure for document access.
 Your architect can only have access to design documents.
 Your contractors can only have access to construction documents and so forth.
-Owners will be able to rest assured that a standard system is in place they can rely on for their whole construction program.
+Owners will be able to rest assured a standard system is in place that they can rely on for their entire construction program.

-This is another area where uniformity through construction management software can have an enormous impact.
-The tricky part is you need to find a construction software that can be configured to your standards.
+This is another area where uniformity through construction program management software can have an enormous impact.
+The tricky part is, you need to find software that can be configured to your needs.
 You’d be surprised, but even some of the biggest names in construction software require you to contact support for these things.

 Field reports and site visit templates are a baseline in a good construction management software.
 No searching and no questioning.
 Historical information will be stored in one location in a consistent format.
 That being said, there are bigger pains than construction field reports.

-Take, punch-lists for example.
-If your construction management software was designed properly, you should have no issue creating standard action items on closeout.
+Take, punch lists for example.
+If your construction program management software was designed properly, you should have no issue creating standard action items on closeout.
 Even include unique items from project to project.
 This saves so much time and hassle having to recreate these for each new project and track down those documents.
 Construction management software allows you to have a predetermined standard practice.
-You can trust that every project will adhere to the same closing procedures.
-Project managers will be able to easily verify those items are being taken care of.
+You can trust that every project will adhere to the same closing procedures, and project managers will easily be able to verify that those items are being taken care of.

 Another great example is standardizing your process for entering submittals.
-All too easily submittals get mislabeled or lost in translation without a good construction software.
+All too often submittals get mislabeled or lost in translation without a good construction management software.
 If a contractor makes an error or logs the wrong spec section, you won’t know until it’s too late.
 Within the right enterprise construction management software, those spec codes will be uniform.
-There’s no confusion and if there is an error you can catch it at the source.
-Plus, PM’s can quickly check in on who still needs to upload what submittals.
+There’s no confusion and if there’s an error you can catch it at the source.
+Plus, PM’s can quickly check on who still needs to upload certain submittals.
 Not only is it an additional layer of consistency, but accountability as well.

 4. Project Bidding

-We’ve discussed at length how enterprise construction management software can revolutionize your bidding process.
+Enterprise construction program management software can revolutionize your bidding process.
 If you’ve been involved in a manual bidding process for your program, you understand the frustrations.
 Maybe even have had a grey hair pop up because of it.
-While an all-digital bidding process is life changing, the uniformity that comes with it makes just as big of a difference.
+While an all-digital bidding process is life-changing, the uniformity that comes with it creates just as big of an impact.

-It’s no secret that each contractor you work with has their own idiosyncrasies.
-Each typically have their own vernacular for common line items.
+It’s no secret that every contractor has their own idiosyncrasies.
+Each typically has their own vernacular for common line items.
 They probably even structure their bids in varying formats.
-This is a non-issue within an enterprise construction management software.
+This is a non-issue within an enterprise construction program management software.

 Your construction bid template will require each vendor to adhere to your standards.
 The same goes with line items.
-Whatever vernacular used in your program will reflect in the bid template.
-You’ll be able to compare apples-to-apples the whole way.
-This will be the case for every project.
+Whatever vernacular used in your program will be reflected in the bid template.
+You’ll be able to compare apples-to-apples for every project.

 5. Self-Managing Approvals

-Waiting on approvals is another very real frustration for traditional construction programs.
-Not just waiting for the approval itself, but knowing it’s being passed to the next person in line.
+Waiting on approvals is another very real frustration for construction programs—not just waiting for the approval itself, but knowing it’s being passed to the next person in line.
 Over the span of a program these delays can amount to weeks or even months.
 Especially when you consider the various approval paths necessary for different facets of a project.

 Inside your enterprise construction management software you’ll be able to set standard templates for each approval process.
 Not only will this provide additional consistency for your projects, but it will be automated as well.
 As soon as you initiate the approval process, each member in line will get a notification.
 That same notification will go to the next person in line immediately after they give the green light.